Cubana de Aviación Flight 0972: Response

 President Miguel Díaz-Canel, Health Minister Roberto Morales, and other local authorities arrived at the site to observe and monitor the rescue efforts.
 Family and relatives of those aboard also gathered at the site and were later taken to the airport.

 The country declared an official period of mourning from 6 am on 19 May to 12 midnight on 20 May, with flags to fly at half-mast outside government and military installations.

 Relatives were called to Havana to identify the dead, with the National Revolutionary Police escorting them to clear the way.

 Victims

 All but four of the 113 people on board perished in the crash; however, three of the four survivors later died in hospital.
 One passenger who initially survived the crash died three days later, on 21 May, and another died on 25 May.
 In total, 112 people, including all crew members, were killed in the accident.
-A Cuban national remained as the only survivor of the crash.
+A Cuban national remained as the sole survivor of the crash.
 She suffered from severe burns, fragmentation of memory, a cervical spinal injury that left her paraplegic, amputation of her left lower leg, among other injuries and complications that required prolonged hospitalization.
 She was released from the hospital for the first time in March 2019.